Complexity of Supersymmetric Systems and the Cohomology Problem: The Betti Number Problem

 We show that {\sc QBNE} is $\DQC$-hard for $\log$-local\footnote{A $\log$-local operator $B$ acting on $n$ fermionic modes / qubits is one of the form $B = \sum_{j=1}^m B_j$, where each $B_j$ acts on at most $\log(n)$ fermionic modes / qubits, and $m = O(\poly(n))$.} coboundary operators acting on efficiently sample-able spaces $V[m]$ and $l=\Theta(m)$, by constructing a particular instance of a complex for which this problem is hard.
 Note that the problem can only get harder if we drop the restriction that $V[m]$ is efficiently sample-able, and so that harder version of the problem remains $\DQC$-hard.
 The constructions presented in Section~\ref{sec:The k-local cohomology problem} make the proof of this fact quite straightforward.

 \begin{thm} is $\DQC$-hard for cochain complexes $(V[m],d[\log m])$, $l = \Theta(m)$, and remains hard when $V[m]$ is efficiently sample-able. \end{thm}

-\begin{proof} {\sc LLSD} was already shown to be $\DQC$-hard for arbitrary $\log$-local, positive semi-definite Hermitian operators in~\cite{gyurik}.
-Our approach will be to define an instance of the {\sc QBNE} problem, such that solving that instance allows one to solve a $\DQC$-hard instance of the {\sc LLSD} problem, which then implies the theorem.
+\begin{proof} {\sc LLSD} was already shown to be $\DQC$-hard for arbitrary $\log$-local, positive semi-definite Hermitian operators in~\cite{gyurik}.\footnote{Note that there is a claimed proof of this result in~\cite{brandao_thesis}.
+Unfortunately, the proof contains a (major) mistake.
+See~\cite{gyurik} for further details on this point.} Our approach will be to define an instance of the {\sc QBNE} problem, such that solving that instance allows one to solve a $\DQC$-hard instance of the {\sc LLSD} problem, which then implies the theorem.
 To this end, let $A_{\DQC}$ be any ($n$-qubit, $\log$-local, positive semi-definite) Hermitian operator for which the {\sc LLSD} problem is $\DQC$-hard with threshold $b$, precision parameters $\delta$ and $\epsilon$, and success probability $\mu$.

 We use the same construction as in the proof of Theorem~\ref{thmCohomology}, using $A_{\DQC}$ as our starting point.
 Recall that there the complex $(V[m], d[\log n])$ is of the form

 where $V = \bigoplus_{p=0}^{m} V^p$ is a subspace of fermionic Fock space on $m=2(n+1)$ fermionic modes.
 Our coboundary operator $d : V^p \rightarrow V^{p+1}$ will be a $\log$-local fermionic operator of the form $d = \frac{1}{\sqrt{2}}(a_0^\dagger + b_0^\dagger) B$, where $B$ is the fermionic operator obtained by applying the map \eqref{mapsigmaab} and \eqref{basisfN} to $A_{\DQC}$.
 Recall that there the Laplacian takes the form \equ{ \Delta = dd^\dagger + d^\dagger d = B^2. } As noted in our proof of Theorem~\ref{thmCohomology}, the only states supported in $V^{n+2}$ are states of the form $\ket{1,1}\otimes\ket{\psi_n}$, for $\ket{\psi_n}$ an $n$-fermion state obtained via \eqref{basisfN}.
 Moreover, by \eqref{eq:same_op}, the operator $B$ restricted to the space $\tilde{V}^n$ spanned by the states $\ket{\psi_n}$ coincides precisely with $A_{\DQC}$.
 Since $B$ has fermion number $0$ by construction, it necessarily preserves the subspace $\tilde{V}^n$ and so, combined with \eqref{eq:same_op}, we have $\braket{\psi_{n+2} | \Delta | \psi_{n+2}} = \braket{\psi | A_{\DQC}^2 | \psi}$ for all $\ket{\psi} \in V^{n}$, where $\ket{\psi_{n+2}} = \ket{1,1}\otimes \ket{\psi_n}$.
 Putting everything together, this implies that the eigenvalues of $\Delta|_{V^{n+2}}$ are the squares of the eigenvalues of $A_{\DQC}$.